SamR1/FitTrackee/docsrc/source/features.rst

 - **Sports**

-  - enable or disable a sport (a sport can be disabled even if activity with this sport exists)
+  - enable or disable a sport (a sport can be disabled even if workout with this sport exists)

 Account
 ^^^^^^^